Graph and wreath products of cellular automata: Introduction

 To our knowledge, residual finiteness and the complexity restriction of the word problem are the only known restrictions for f.g.\ groups to be in $\mathcal{G}$.

 Our aim in this paper is to clarify the situation in the ``tame end''\footnote{``Dynamically'', already f.g.\ subgroups of $F_2 \times F_2$ can be very wild.
-For example, they can have an undecidable conjugacy problem \cite{Mi68a,LySc15} and can have arbitrarily badly distorted subgroups \cite{OlYuSa01,SaBiRi02}.
+For example, they can have an undecidable conjugacy problem \cite{Mi58,LySc15} and can have arbitrarily badly distorted subgroups \cite{OlYuSa01,SaBiRi02}.
 However, both finite graph products and wreath products preserve polynomial-time decidability of the word problem (for the former, this is clear from the normal form \cite{Gr90}), which is atypical for groups of cellular automata if P $\neq$ NP.
-Also, the Tits alternative is preserved by a large class of graph products \cite{AnMi11}.} of the complexity spectrum of $\mathcal{G}$, by clarifying the three items listed above.
+Also, the Tits alternative is preserved by a large class of graph products \cite{AnMi15}.} of the complexity spectrum of $\mathcal{G}$, by clarifying the three items listed above.
 First, we combine the first two items, graph groups and closure under direct and free products, into a single closure property:

-\begin{theorem*} The class $\mathcal{G}$ is closed under countable graph products. \end{theorem*}
+\begin{theorem} The class $\mathcal{G}$ is closed under countable graph products. \end{theorem}

-The finite case of the construction is similar to \cite{Sa16a}, mixing what was done in the direct and free product cases.
+The finite case of the construction is similar to \cite{Sa18d}, mixing what was done in the direct and free product cases.
 Kim and Roush proved in \cite{KiRo90} the cases of finite graph products where the node groups are finite or infinite cyclic.
-Some new technical difficulties arise here, mainly since the individual generators cannot understand the global picture.
+In the general case of countable products, some technical difficulties arise which do not have analogs in the previous papers, since the individual generators can no longer understand the global picture.
+A reference on graph products is \cite{Gr90}.

 We also generalize the third item, the lamplighter group.